-The AAMA 503 - Voluntary Specification for Field Testing of Newly Installed Storefronts, Curtain Walls, and Sloped Glazing Systems is a field-testing guide developed by the American Architectural Manufacturers Association (AAMA).
+The AAMA 503 (Voluntary Specification for Field Testing of Newly Installed Storefronts, Curtain Walls, and Sloped Glazing Systems) is a field-testing guide developed by the American Architectural Manufacturers Association (AAMA).
 The AAMA 503 is primarily written for commercial applications as opposed to the AAMA 502, which is geared toward residential/multi-family applications.

-The AAMA 503 guide provides useful text verbiage that can be directly inserted into project specifications, saving time and effort.
+The AAMA 503 guide provides useful verbiage that can be directly inserted into project specifications, saving time and effort.
 Unfortunately, it’s often inserted in a generic format that lacks specific details as to the areas, quantity, and specific testing pressures.
 Typically, a 1/3 reduction of the test pressure for field testing is specified as a reasonable adjustment for the differences between laboratory test environments and field-testing.
 It is up to the contractor to ensure these testing parameters are established.

-The AAMA 503 is based on guidelines establish by ASTM International, formally known as the American Society For Testing and Materials.
-The ASTM E 1105 - Standard Test Method for Field Determination of Water Penetration of Installed Exterior Windows, Skylights, Doors, and Curtain Walls is used for water penetration testing and the ASTM E 783 - Standard Test Method for Field Measurement of Air Leakage Through Installed Exterior Windows and Doors is used for air infiltration testing.
+The AAMA 503 is based on guidelines establish by ASTM International, formally known as the American Society for Testing and Materials.
+The ASTM E 1105 (Standard Test Method for Field Determination of Water Penetration of Installed Exterior Windows, Skylights, Doors, and Curtain Walls) is used for water penetration testing, and the ASTM E 783 (Standard Test Method for Field Measurement of Air Leakage Through Installed Exterior Windows and Doors) is used for air infiltration testing.

-Testing – The AAMA 503 specifies that testing shall be performed as SOON as PRACTICAL after the glazing system in installed and PRIOR to the installation of drywall/interior finishes.
+Testing: The AAMA 503 specifies that testing shall be performed as SOON as PRACTICAL after the glazing system is installed and PRIOR to the installation of drywall/interior finishes.
 If interior finishes have been installed, they MUST be removed at the area of the test chamber to allow visual access to verify testing performance.

-The architect or project specifier shall select the test specimen’s size and locations.
+The architect or project specifier shall select the test specimen’s sizes and locations.
 It is not recommended to notify anyone of the actual test locations until the testing agency arrives onsite.
 If the installers know of the test locations, they will give these areas “special attention,” and testing results will not reflect accurate conditions.
 Typically, a sampling of areas from the project are selected and tested.
 The number of tests depends on the size and budget of the project.

-Air and water leakage (in that order) is determined using a test chamber of constant pressure.
-In the case of air, a predetermined amount of air leakage is allowable.
-Water leakage is defined as the presence of uncontrolled water that is not contained is an area with provisions to drain to the exterior or the collection of more than ½ oz. of water on the top of an interior horizontal framing member surface.
+Air and water leakage (in that order) are determined using a test chamber of constant pressure.
+A predetermined amount of air leakage is allowable.
+Water leakage is defined as the presence of uncontrolled water that is not contained in an area with provisions to drain to the exterior or the collection of more than ½ oz. of water on the top of an interior horizontal framing member surface.
 Any water present shall not extend beyond the plane parallel to the glazing intersecting the innermost projection of the test specimen.

 The AAMA 503 guide establishes the requirements for testing specimens, testing apparatus, and sampling procedures prior to the issuance of the building occupancy permit (CO).
 If the building is occupied, and the installation is more than six months old, the AAMA 511 method shall be used.
 The AAMA 511 method will also be used where water penetrates the building envelope during testing; the ASTM E 2128 is an approved alternative method.

-If you are looking for a reputable second or third party testing company to perform accurate professional testing, provide concise reports, and help you through the entire process, contact BDG today.
+If you are looking for a reputable second or third-party testing company to perform accurate professional testing, provide concise reports, and help you through the entire process, contact BDG today.
 We provide testing services throughout the United States from our headquarters located in Atlanta, GA.